 Keeping Kids with Disabilities Safe at School

 Keeping kids with disabilities safe at school was the topic of this week’s FB live chat.
-In the wake of the school shooting at Marjorie Stoneman Douglas High School in Parkland, FL — recently listed as one of the safest cities in the country — I started to wonder: What happens to students with disabilities and/or special needs during an “active shooter” situation in American schools?
+In the wake of the school shooting at Marjorie Stoneman Douglas High School in Parkland, FL — recently listed as one of the safest cities in the country — I started to wonder: What happens to students with disabilities and/or special needs during an “active shooter” situation?
 Are these kids safe?
 When I did limited research via Google, I was shocked at the lack of information on the subject.
-While I found articles, resources on how to keep students safe, there wasn’t much about this segment of the population.
+While I found articles, resources on how to keep students safe, there wasn’t much about disabled population.

 Here are some helpful tips for parents from Dr. Dusty Columbia Embury and Dr. Laura Clarke, who’ve written about safety and students with disabilities.